Fees and Membership Classes

 Individual members holding more than one Certificate of Qualification or Statement of Membership will not have to pay more than one membership fee annually.

 Veterans and reservists of the Canadian Armed Forces are exempt from certain fees (see table below or go to Veterans page).

 Payments can be made online, over the telephone, in-person, through the mail or at any Canadian chartered bank.
 Supported payments types will include common credit cards, debit cards, cheques and money orders.
-The College does not accept cash payments at our service counter at 655 Bay Street, Toronto.
 Click here for more information.

 All fees paid to the College are non-refundable.
 An additional administrative fee of $25 will be charged for any NSF payment.

 Failure to pay membership fees may result in the suspension of a member’s Certificate of Qualification or Statement of Membership.